Error analysis of a fully discrete structure-preserving finite element scheme for a diffuse-interface model of tumour growth: Preliminaries

 In the analysis, we shall use several projection and interpolation operators.
 The existence of such operators and the properties that they possess will be described below (also see~\cite{BreSco08}).
-Firstly, there exists an orthogonal projection operator $\Pi_h: L^2 \to V_h$ such that
+Firstly, there exists an orthogonal projection operator $\Pi_h: L^2 \to V_h$ defined by

 The projection operator $\Pi_h$ has the following boundedness and approximation properties~\cite{CroTho87, DouDupWah74}: for any $p\in [1,\infty]$, there exists a constant $C$ independent of $h$ such that